-Childhood is an absolutely essential period in the development of our sense of self, our attachment to others, our sense of safety and security in the world, and our ability to regulate our emotions.
-Disruptions to typical development can result in what is often referred to as developmental or complex trauma.
-Developmental and complex trauma, unlike one-time or shock trauma, happens in family environments and is often repeatedly perpetrated by caregivers.
-Because of the interpersonal nature of these experiences, many people experience lifelong consequences that affect both the mind and body.
+When parents or caregivers can’t provide “good enough” parenting, or are intentionally hurtful, people often suffer from what we refer to as developmental trauma or complex PTSD.
+Developmental and complex trauma (unlike one-time or shock trauma) happens in family environments and is often repeatedly perpetrated by family members.
+The consequences of these traumas affect both the mind and body.
 All your life you may have had a sense that something is wrong but you don’t quite know what it is.

 Early childhood experiences and family dynamics may result in traumas of omission or commission, or both:

 Traumas of commission result when parents were overtly dismissing, humiliating, or abusive.
 This can include verbal, emotional, physical, and/or sexual abuse.
-Study after study has shown that children who grow up in abusive environments experience a multitude of mental health and physical problems.
-You may be experiencing a great deal of anxiety, depression, worthlessness/shame, and flashbacks into traumatic events.
+Numerous studies have shown that children who grow up in abusive environments experience a multitude of mental and physical problems.
+You may be experiencing anxiety, depression, worthlessness/shame and flashbacks into traumatic events.
 Or you may be trying very hard to keep painful feelings below the surface and therefore go through life feeling numb or “frozen.”

 Research on Adverse Childhood Experiences (ACES)

-Both in the mental health community, and in the culture at large, we’re learning more about the significant impact of developmental trauma on adult health and functioning.
-In the 1990’s, Kaiser undertook one of the largest studies on the impact of childhood experiences (both positive and negative) on the mental and physical health of individuals.
+In the mental health community, and in the culture at large, we’re learning more about the significant impact of developmental trauma on adult health and functioning.
+In the 1990’s Kaiser completed one of the largest studies on the impact of childhood experiences (both positive and negative) on the mental and physical health of individuals.
 The study found that the higher the number of adverse childhood experiences, the greater the likelihood of negative health outcomes.
 Many survivors of difficult and traumatic childhood events experienced greater rates of:

 - Anxiety and depression